-We hold Pride each summer to commemorate the Stonewall Riots of 1969.
-At the time, most states had laws banning LGBT people from assembling in groups.
-Despite being illegal, the mob opened LGBT bars to profit off of the open discrimination of our community.
-The bars were the only safe space for LGBT people and were frequently raided by police officers looking for bribes.
-Tired of harassment and discrimination, the patrons of The Stonewall protested and began a series of actions that turned into several days of riots.
-At its peak, more than 1,000 people took to the streets of Greenwich Village in one of the first organized displays of LGBT protest.
-The mostly transgender patrons of color at The Stonewall are credited with starting the LGBT civil rights movement.
+Pride occurs each summer to commemorate the Stonewall Riots that happened in New York City in 1969.
+Most states had laws at the time banning LGBTQ people from assembling in groups.
+The mob opened LGBTQ+ bars where people could gather that broke these laws in order to profit off of the open discrimination of our community.
+The bars were the only safe spaces for LGBTQ people and were frequently raided by police officers looking for bribes or else they would shut the bar down.
+Tired of harassment and discrimination, patrons of The Stonewall protested and began a series of actions that turned into several days of riots.
+At its peak, more than 1,000 people took to the streets of Greenwich Village in one of the first organized modern LGBTQ+ protests.
+Transgender patrons of color at The Stonewall are largely credited with starting the LGBTQ civil rights movement.

-So you’ll see sequins, rainbows, parade floats and pool parties sponsored by Absolut, but understand that Pride is equal parts a celebration, a protest, and a community building event.
+So, although you’ll see sequins, rainbows, parade floats, and pool parties sponsored by liquor brands and banks, understand that Pride is equal parts celebration, protest, and community-building.
 It’s the one time a year when we can come together and be surrounded by the family we choose.
-Because our bodies and our identities are still policed by the government, religious groups, and even the people we love, we reserve Pride as the opportunity to express ourselves in the way that is most authentic to our community.
-Sometimes that’s by drunkenly singing Robyn songs at the top of our lungs and sometimes it’s by crying during the eulogy for our murdered trans sisters.
-We are allowed to have multiple feelings simultaneously as we celebrate our wins and mourn our losses as a community.
+Because our bodies and our identities are still policed by the government, religious groups, and even the people we love, we reserve Pride as the opportunity to express ourselves in an authentic way.
+Sometimes that’s by drunkenly singing Robyn songs at the top of our lungs, and sometimes it’s by crying during the eulogy for our murdered trans sisters.
+We’re allowed to have multiple feelings simultaneously as we celebrate our wins and mourn our losses as a community.

-2. A dyke bar during Pride is not the place to look for your unicorn.
+2. A lesbian bar during Pride is not the place to look for your unicorn

-3. Do not take pictures or Snaps of us without permission.
+3. Don’t take pictures of us without permission

-You’re going to see leather folks, drag performers, transgender people, non-binary people, nakedness, gender fuckery and some wild outfits.
+You’re going to see folks in leather, drag performers, transgender people, non-binary people, nakedness, gender-bending getups, and some wild outfits.
 We’re not here to be a spectacle for you.
 We’re here to celebrate with folks who are like us.
-Don’t post photos of us on social media as a way to be “edgy” or to show your “superior open-mindedness.”
-And don’t make fun of us on the internet.
+Don’t post photos of us on social media as a way to be edgy or to show your superior open-mindedness, and don’t make fun of us on the internet.
 We don’t exist for your amusement.

-5. Pride is not the appropriate venue for your “girl’s night,” your bachelorette party or your misogyny.
+5. Pride is not the appropriate venue for your girl’s night or your bachelorette party

-The important take-away here is not that LGBT people hate straight/cis folks.
-It’s not even about the presence of straight/cis folks at Pride in general.
-It’s about when straight/cis folks behave in inappropriate and culturally insensitive ways that threaten or dampen the experiences of LGBT people at events that are made for us in the first place.
-Straight/cis folks can go to any party and feel comfortable dancing, holding hands, and making out with their significant other (or hottie of the night) without feeling like they could be in danger because of their identity.
-LGBT people do not always have that luxury.
+The important takeaway here is not that LGBTQ people hate straight or cis folks.
+It’s not even about the presence of straight and cis folks at Pride in general.
+It’s about when straight and cis folks behave in inappropriate and culturally insensitive ways that threaten or dampen the experiences of LGBTQ people at events that are made for us in the first place.
+Straight and cis folks can go to any party and feel comfortable dancing, holding hands, and making out with their significant other, or even a stranger, without feeling like they could be in danger because of their identity.
+LGBTQ people do not always have that luxury.
 If you choose to go to Pride, be a supportive observer and participate in activities, but don’t try to be the focus of the event.